fayizshaffaq/.git_dotfiles_dir/Documents/pensive/linux/Important Notes/More +/RAM.md

 > [!ATTENTION] Installation Required
 > `inxi` is not installed by default on Arch Linux.
 You must install it first using `pacman`:
 > ```bash
-> sudo pacman -S inxi
+> sudo pacman -S --needed inxi
 > ```

 To list the top processes sorted by memory usage, use the following command.
 You can change `10` to any number to see more or fewer processes.